MultiSafepay/docs/content/api/orders/manual-capture-full.md

 - Decimal currencies: Value for 10 EUR = 1000 (1000 cents)
 - Zero-decimal currencies: Value for ¥10 = 10

-For full captures, you can omit the attribute or specify the original amount.
+You can omit this, or specify the original amount.

 ----------------
 `new_order_id` | string | optional

-Your unique identifier for the order.
+Your unique identifier for the full capture order.
 Format: Maximum 50 characters.

 ----------------
 `new_order_status` | string | required

-The updated status of the order.
+The status of the full capture order.
+Options: `initialized`, `cancelled`, `completed`, `refunded`, `declined`, `expired`, `reserved`, `shipped`, `uncleared`, `void`

 ----------------
 `invoice_id` | string | optional

-Update an existing order with a reference to your internal invoice ID.
+Your unique identifier for the invoice.
-The invoice ID is added to [reports](/business/accounting/reports/) generated from your MultiSafepay dashboard.
+The invoice ID appears in [reports](/business/accounting/reports/) generated from your MultiSafepay dashboard.
 Format: Maximum 50 characters.

 ----------------